 2nd degree relatives of patients with CAD onset at less than 50 years old

 Not taking a statin drug

-This project is a participant based study
+This project is a participant based study and is currently recruiting.

 - Associate Professor Leigh Blizzard